 - Difference: The difference between two sets

-. - Union: The union of two sets
+AandBis the set of elements that are inAbut not inB. - Union: The union of two sets

-(or both). - Symmetric Difference: The symmetric difference between
+AandBis the set of elements that are inAorB(or both). - Symmetric Difference: The symmetric difference between

-is the union of the difference betweenA
+AandBis the union of the difference betweenAandBand the difference betweenBandA.

-In Python, you can calculate the symmetric difference of two sets using the ^
+In Python, you can calculate the symmetric difference of two sets using the ^ operator or the symmetric_difference() method.

 Example: